AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 .
 To install mkdocs (Pypi):

-	- $ pip install mkdocs
+	- $ python -m pip install mkdocs

 .
 To create new mkdocs project :